 What Happens If I Just Can’t Sleep?

 Are you tossing and turning in bed, constantly looking at the clock, and wondering why you are not asleep yet?
-The sleep specialists at Koala® Center for Sleep & TMJ Disorders are here to help.
+The sleep specialists at Koala® Center For Sleep & TMJ Disorders are here to help.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington, IL, Peoria – Dunlap, IL, Lafayette, IN, Mishawaka, IN, Columbia, MO, Kansas City, MO, Brewster, NY, El Paso, TX, and Wausau, WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Is insomnia a mental illness?

 Sleep should be rejuvenating and relaxing, but for some people, it can be a struggle.
 Many people who just can’t fall asleep do not have an obvious cause for their sleeplessness.
 Fortunately, there are medical professionals who dedicate their entire careers to improving other’s quality of sleep and can help determine what is causing the problems in the first place.

 If you are struggling to fall asleep, try following these steps:

 Be Patient — Do not be discouraged and get out of bed 10 minutes after closing your eyes.
 It is normal to lie in bed for 15 to 20 minutes before actually falling asleep.